RalphExp/Mayonnaise/README.md

 -->

 # Mayonnaise
-A tiny C-like language.
-Ported from CBC.
+A parser written in C++/Yacc for parsing C-Flat, a tiny C-like language.
+IR and Codegen will be added later.